Msmetamorphosis/NeuralNets_Project_DementiaNet/README.md

 Original repository:
 https://github.com/shreyasgite/dementianet/tree/main?tab=readme-ov-file

-This repository documents the full pipeline, the updates required to execute the workflow under modern deep learning libraries, and an experimental extension using SpecAugment.
+This NeuralNets repository reconstructs the original pipeline, introduces a scientifically validated baseline, and documents the updates required to execute the workflow under modern deep learning libraries, along with an experimental extension using SpecAugment.

 ---